fnalways/terminus-docs/docs/overview/introduction/bec.md

 ### Local

 A concept that has regained popularity among tech enthusiasts is the "local" approach to software.
-Insights into this trend are detailed in the article [Local First Software: You own Your Data, in spite of the cloud](https://martin.kleppmann.com/papers/local-first.pdf).
+Insights into this trend are detailed in the article [Local First Software: You Own Your Data, in Spite of the Cloud](https://martin.kleppmann.com/papers/local-first.pdf).

 > While cloud computing facilitates collaboration, traditional applications conferred data ownership.
 >
 > We desire both the convenience of cross-device access and real-time collaboration afforded by cloud applications and the data ownership that traditional software offers.

-This ideology is especially prevalent in the realm of note-taking software, exemplified by platforms such as [Obsidian](https://obsidian.md/), [Logseq](https://logseq.com/).
+This ideology is especially prevalent in the realm of note-taking software, exemplified by platforms such as [Obsidian](https://obsidian.md/) and [Logseq](https://logseq.com/).
 User notes are stored in `Markdown` format on personal devices and synchronized using third-party services like iCloud and Seafile.

 Challenges associated with storing data on local devices include:

 - Given their dependency on battery life and network availability, local devices cannot reliably ensure high availability.
 This dependency intrinsically limits Local First software's ability to handle data synchronization efficiently.
 - [Conflict-Free Replicated Data Types (CRDTs)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) provide a robust solution for client-side data synchronization in documentation applications.
 However, retrofitting existing open-source projects with CRDT technology is often impractical.
 Over the past two decades, most projects developed by the open-source community were not designed with CRDT adaptability in mind.
 Consequently, the Local First community faces the substantial task of developing an entirely new developer ecosystem from the ground up.

-- Relative to stationary devices, mobile devices offer lower cost-effectiveness, a disparity that may be exacerbated in the short-term with the advent of the GPU era.
+- Relative to stationary devices, mobile devices offer lower cost-effectiveness, a disparity that may be exacerbated in the short term with the advent of the GPU era.
 This could impact the feasibility and performance of local data storage and synchronization on these devices.

 ### BEC

 Instead of centralizing data storage, the BEC model advocates for distributing data across the most suitable locations.
 This concept derives from three foundational ideas:

-- Edge - Brings every individual a personal cloud.
+- **Edge**: Brings every individual a personal cloud.

   Users maintain application data such as documents, chat logs, and photos on their private server (Edge).